Frank Tanana: Detroit Tigers

 "It was a wonderful gift from the Lord," Tanana said of getting to come play with the Tigers.
 "I was raised here and to have the opportunity to play for the Tigers was a dream come true."

 Tanana threw seven shutout innings in his debut with the Tigers June 23, 1985, helping Detroit beat the Yankees 3–1.
 His ERA went down with Detroit, and he won each of his last five starts.
 In 20 starts for Detroit, Tanana had a 10–7 record, a 3.34 ERA, and 107 strikeouts in 130 1/3 innings pitched.
 In a combined 33 starts between Texas and Detroit, he had a 12–14 record, a 4.27 ERA, and 159 strikeouts in 215 innings.

 On May 29, 1986, Tanana allowed one run against the Twins, coming within one out of a complete game before getting pulled in favor of Willie Hernández after allowing a double and a walk with two outs in the ninth.
 Twice that year, he had ten-strikeout games—the first in a 14–0 shutout of the Seattle Mariners on August 23, and the second in only seven innings on September 25, though Tanana allowed four runs and took the loss to the Toronto Blue Jays that day.
 In 32 games (31 starts), he had a 12–9 record, a 4.16 ERA, and 119 strikeouts in 188 1/3 innings.

 In the last year of his contract in 1987, Tanana made $662,500.
 He picked up his 2,000th strikeout July 12 against the Angels, though the milestone came in a 5–4 loss.
 Through August 6, he had a 3.40 ERA, but he struggled after that, posting a 9.00 ERA in his next eight starts and prompting manager Sparky Anderson to take him out of the rotation in September.
 However, Tanana only missed one start before rejoining the rotation with the Tigers in the middle of a pennant race.
-On the final day of the 1987 season, Tanana pitched a 1–0 complete-game shutout over second-place Toronto to clinch the American League East title for the Tigers.
+On the final day of the 1987 season, Tanana pitched a 1–0 shutout over second-place Toronto to clinch the American League East title for the Tigers.
 As the final out was recorded, a jubilant Anderson rushed to the mound, embracing and kissing his pitcher.
 "That game was probably the highlight of my career,” Tanana said.
 He went 15–7 in 34 starts as he helped the Tigers win the division, posting a 3.91 ERA and striking out 146 in 218 2/3 innings pitched.